 Director of Programming

-Scott has been working in the camping field since 1969, when he started as a sixteen year old waterfront instructor at Onteora Boy Scout Reservation near Livingston Manor, New York.
+Scott has been working in the camping field since 1969, when he started as a 16 year old waterfront instructor at Onteora Boy Scout Reservation near Livingston Manor, New York.
 Working with children and teaching in the outdoors have continued throughout his life to this day.
 Scott’s educational and professional background have led to expertise in many fields including first aid, forest biology, art, architecture and design, aquatics, primitive and wilderness living skills, sailing and canoeing, organic gardening, construction and fine woodworking.
 He is an expert outdoor educator with extensive experience leading wilderness adventure trips in The Adirondacks, The Catskills, on The Delaware River and in Harriman State Park.
-For over thirty years as a camp professional, Scott has worked creating, implementing and directing experiential learning programs for camps, schools and youth organizations.
+For over 40 years as a camp professional, Scott has worked creating, implementing and directing experiential learning programs for camps, schools and youth organizations.